ryanvuu/Tar-Archive-Project/README.md

 # Tar-Archive-Project

-Project completed as of 2/26, backed up to GitHub as of 3/26.

 # About
 The mytar program is a more minimal, but still synonymous, version of the Unix tar program. mytar is a file archiving program that supports creating, extracting, and listing an archive.